dvillaj/NoSQL-Services/README.md

 SSH Key:

-To create a SSH Key in your local machine of the following link:
+To create a SSH Key in your local machine view the following link:

 https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2